arangodb/arangodb/Documentation/Books/HTTP/Agency/README.md

 Generally, all document IO to and from the key-value store consists of JSON arrays.
 The outer Array is an envelope for multiple read or write transactions.
 The results are arrays are an envelope around the results corresponding to the order of the incoming transactions.

-Consider the following write operation into a prestine agency:
+Consider the following write operation into a pristine agency:

 ```